RoshankumarS14/Car-Price-Prediction/README.md

 ## Credits and Acknowledgments 👏

-We would like to acknowledge the open-source community and libraries like scikit-learn, pandas, and matplotlib for their invaluable contributions to this project.
+I would like to acknowledge the open-source community and libraries like scikit-learn, pandas, and matplotlib for their invaluable contributions to this project.

 ## License 📜